anuvindhs/Terraform-exam-StudyNotes/README.md

 </details>

 <details close>
-<summary>terraform fmt, terrafoem taint, terraform import.</summary>
+<summary>terraform fmt, terraform taint, terraform import.</summary>

 `terraform fmt` - beautify the code and make syntax consistant.</br>
 `terraform taint` - mark a resource to del , and it will be deleted on next terraform apply</br>